Rigid Core Luxury Vinyl Review and how to install luxury vinyl planking.

-When shopping for our basement flooring, I looked at many different options of vinyl planks and ordered a few different vinyl flooring samples.
-Ultimately, I decided to go with Armstrong Rigid Core LVP and I’m so happy with my choice.
+When shopping for waterproof basement flooring, I looked at many different options of vinyl planks and ordered a few different vinyl flooring samples.
+Ultimately, I decided to go with Armstrong Rigid Core LVP and I'm so happy with my choice.

 - Waterproof Flooring